ryantobin77/0340_EMS_Mobile/Readme.md

 ### Dependent libraries
 - All dependent libraries can be found in the repo directory at ```0340_EMS_Mobile/Backend/EMS_Django_Backend/requirements.txt```
-- See build instructions for Django Backend to install dependent libraries
+- See Build Instructions for the Django Backend below to install dependent libraries

 ### Build Instructions
 #### Django Backend
 1. Initialize your virtualenv with ```virtualenv venv``` in the root directory.
 Do not push this to Git
 2. Activate virtualenv with ```source venv/bin/activate```
+3. Go into the backend directory ```cd Backend/EMS_Django_Backend```
-3. Install dependent libraries with ```pip install -r requirements.txt```
+4. Install dependent libraries with ```pip install -r requirements.txt```
-4. Go into the backend directory ```cd Backend/EMS_Django_Backend```
 5. Run migrations ```python manage.py migrate```
-6. Create a superuser ```python manage.py createsuperuser```
-7. Fill out and remember the necessary superuser credentials
-8. The Django Backend is now ready to run
+6. The Django Backend is now ready to run

 #### iOS App
+1. Open up XCode
+2. Click File > Open
+3. Navigate to the repo's root directory and go into "EMS\ iOS\ App" and click on "EMS\ iOS\ App.xcodeproj" and click open
+4. Click Product > Build to build the project

 #### Android App
 1. Open “EMS_Android_App” folder using Android Studio